+Country of

-Name of subsidiary Ownershi p interest Country of incorporation Principal activities
+Name of subsidiary Ownership interest incorporation Principal activities

-2021 2020
+2022 2021

-ADNOC Distribution Global Company 100% 100% U.A.E.
-Commercial agencies Commercial enterprises
+ADNOC Distribution 100% 100% U.A.E.
+Commercial agencies

+Global Company Commercial enterprises

 L.L.C.
 Investment, institution and

 management

 On 30 December 2020, ADNOC Distribution Global Company LLC signed a definitive Business and Asset Purchase Agreement to acquire fifteen (15) service stations in the Kingdom of Saudi Arabia.
 On 14 February 2021 two further definitive agreements were signed to acquire a total of 20 more stations.
-These transactions have received Certificates of No Objection from the KSA General Authority for Competition, and completion of the asset acquisition process is progressing.
 Out of these 35 stations, the subsidiary has added seventeen stations into its network as of 31 December 2021.
-The remaining sites are subject to completion of certain closing conditions by each of the selling and buying parties.
+The fair valuation of the businesses acquired is disclosed in note 10.